 Problem analysis

-To avoid misunderstanding which could result in hazardous situations.
-It is important that manned and unmanned vessels can communicate.
+To avoid misunderstanding that could result in hazardous situations, it is important that manned and unmanned vessels are able to communicate.
 A more extensive analysis is made to solve this problem.
 Describing the values of the different actors and discussing their related problems.

 Primary actors